torhve/blag/salt-returner-for-carbon.md

 A simple diagram of the flow of this setup:

-     The salt server                  All the minions                 The graphite sever +----------------+             +------------------+      salt    +------------------+
+     The salt server                 targetted minions                The graphite sever +----------------+             +------------------+      salt    +------------------+
     |                |             |                  |    returner  |                  |
     |  salt master   +---zeromq---->   salt minion    +-   TCP:2033 ->   carbon daemon  |